seancorfield/clojure-lucee/README.md

     I'm some CFML

 Yes, that's really a CFML page, running via Lucee embedded in a Clojure application.
 No install needed.
-When the application runs the first time, Lucee generates a WEB-INF folder containing the usual engine stuff. **Note: each request gets you a new session, since we're running CFML via Lucee's Command Line Interface!**
+When the application runs the first time, Lucee generates a WEB-INF folder containing the usual engine stuff.

 ## License